Bounds on the minimum sound speed above neutron star densities: Details of and

-Useful insights may be gleaned from the geometric interpretation of \cref{eq:area}, namely $\dpmax$ as the area under the red curve in \cref{fig:demo}.
-It ensures $\Delta P_\mathrm{max}(\cmin)$ is a smooth and monotonically decreasing function, i.e., shallower slopes of $\cmin^{-1}$ reduce the area $\Delta P_\mathrm{max}$ below the maximally soft EOS.
-Therefore, the root $\maxcmin$ if exists must be unique on and bracketed by the interval $[0, \cmax]$.
-Further, the mean value bound \cref{eq:mvb} tightens the bracketing interval to $[0, \cmean]$.
-A simple bisection algorithm or methods of similar flavors are thus handy.
+As discussed in the main text, $\dpmax(\cmin)$ is monotonic.
+As such, the root $\maxcmin$ if exists must be unique in and bracketed by the interval $[0, \cmax]$.
+Furthermore, the mean value bound \cref{eq:mvb} tightens the bracketing interval to $[0, \cmean]$.
+Thus, a simple bisection algorithm or methods of similar flavors is handy.\\

-We note that a solution to \cref{eq:solve_maxcmin} is not guaranteed, in which cases even $\cmin=0$ that yields the highest possible $\dpmax$ cannot satisfy \cref{eq:dpbound}.
-The NS EOS under consideration is therefore robustly excluded for the specified maximum sound speed $\cmax$ and pQCD EOS at the chosen $\mu_\pqcd$~\cite{Komoltsev:2021jzg,Somasundaram:2022ztm,Zhou:2023zrm}.